michalekb11/claude-medical-code-extraction/README.md

 ## Current Approach
 Due to these challenges, advanced prompt engineering is required to extract the codes into a structured format.

 The current solution is to ask Claude to iterate over each page multiple times.
-This has resulted in better performance than asking Claude to accomplih the task in just one prompt.
+This has resulted in better performance than asking Claude to accomplish the task in just one prompt.
 1. The first iteration asks Claude to identify the group codes on the page.
 2. The second iteration asks Claude to use the group codes it found to extract each individual medical code and assign them to the correct group code.

 Each of these prompts requires advanced prompt engineering to be effective.
 This is due to the pages being messy, complex, and inconsistent in format/appearance.
 The following prompt engineering patterns were used in both steps:
 * **Persona pattern -** Ask the LLM to assume a particular role that would be beneficial for accomplishing the task.
 Think about who you would go to in the real world if you wanted advice on how to solve this problem.

 > "Human: You are an expert medical coder with knowledge of procedure (ICD-10-PCS, CPT, HCPCS), diagnosis (ICD-10-CM, ICD-11), drug (NDC), revenue codes, and more.
-More importantly, you are familiar with public PDFs from the Agency for Healthcare Research and Quality (AHRQ) that define Public Safety Indicators (PSI).
+More importantly, you are familiar with public PDFs from the Agency for Healthcare Research and Quality (AHRQ) that define Patient Safety Indicators (PSI).
 Below, you will find examples of full pages from these PDF documents.
 These pages list medical codes which are typically represented by alphanumeric strings..."

 * **Template pattern (output customization) -** Provide a specified output format that the LLM should adhere to.
 This allows the output to be parsed easier (and in this case, converted to a CSV).